 The flea market now has a friendly relaxed atmosphere and is bustling with tourists and locals alike.
 The stalls set up on the hills, awash with new and used goods, set against a backdrop of some of Lisbon’s colourful street art makes the market picturesque and atmospheric.

 Even if you are not looking to buy anything it’s a cool experience to manoeuvre around the many blankets laid on the floor covered in second-hand goods and rub shoulders with the locals.

 5. Wander around Alfama

-Alfama is the oldest district in Lisbon and located on one of the seven hills of Lisbon.
-The best way to explore without exhausting yourself and being faced with just how unfit you are, is to catch a tram or tuk-tuk and then wind your way down the cobbled maze of streets on foot.
+Alfama is the oldest district in Lisbon and is located on one of the seven hills of Lisbon.
+The best way to explore without exhausting yourself and being faced with just how unfit you are is to catch a tram or tuk-tuk and then wind your way down the cobbled maze of streets on foot.

 The majestically tall colourful buildings and narrow streets dotted with coffee shops and wine bars make Alfama the perfect area to stroll around and get lost in. and we would absolutely recommend you do try and get lost, which is no effort when I am involved.